sbergot/DiceSharp/README.md

 ```

 A function name follows the same rules as the variables (letters, digits, underscores).
-A function can also be defined by invoquing another one using a specific syntax:
+A function can also be defined by invoking another one using a specific `apply` syntax:

 ```
 function multipledice($faces, $bonus) {